edwincodee/airbnb-clone-project/README.md

 ### Why User-Friendly Design Matters

 A simple, intuitive booking system allows users to search, select, and book properties without difficulty.
 It increases trust, reduces drop-offs, and improves the overall user experience—all of which are essential for any successful platform.

+### Color Styles:

+Primary: #FF5A5F
+Secondary: #008489
+Background: #FFFFFF
+Text: #222222
+Secondary Text: #717171

+### Typography:
+Primary Font: Circular, Medium (500), 16px
+Headings: Circular, Bold (700), 24px-32px
+Secondary Text: Circular, Book (400), 14px

+###  Importance of identifying design properties of a mock up design
+Identifying the design properties of a mockup is critical for ensuring that the final implementation accurately reflects the designer's vision.
+It helps developers understand key visual details like layout, spacing, colours, typography, and component structure, reducing guesswork and speeding up the development process.
+This practice also promotes visual consistency throughout the application and enhances communication between designers and developers by establishing a common understanding of design expectations.
+It also facilitates early planning for responsiveness and aids in the delivery of a user interface that is both functional and visually consistent with modern UX standards.